joshproehl/miscdotfiles/README.md

 ## Post Bootstrap
 Things to do beyond the bootstrap file.
 Perhaps a bit too complex to let bootstrap do it?

-* Run .vim/bundle/YouCompleteMe/install.py  (As of 2016/11 on Arch Linux script must be altered to call python2 out of env to run)
+* -- DEPRECATED, Plugin currently not used:  Run .vim/bundle/YouCompleteMe/install.py  (As of 2016/11 on Arch Linux script must be altered to call python2 out of env to run)
-* Run .vim/bundle/vimproc/make
+* -- DEPRECATED, Plugin currently not used   Run .vim/bundle/vimproc/make
-* Install latest ASDF to ~/.asdf. (https://github.com/asdf-vm/asdf)  (Should this be a submodule?)
+* `asdf install` to install global versions of asdf-managed tools
+* `pip install neovim` to get Neovim's Phython integration dependency

 ## System Changes
 Arch Linux: